Pharmakon (music): History

 Her self-titled debut EP was released on the BloodLust! label in 2009.

 Signing to Sacred Bones Records, she released her first full-length album, Abandon, in 2013.

 For her second full-length release, Bestial Burden, Chardiet stated that the main inspiration for the album was her abrupt surgery, explaining that her experiences made her feel a disconnect with her physical body and her mind.
+Pitchfork named "Bestial Burden" the 75th-best song of 2014.

 The third Pharmakon album, Contact, was released by Sacred Bones on March 31, 2017.

 Chardiet released her fourth full-length Pharmakon album, Devour, on August 30, 2019.

+After a hiatus of almost five years, she announced her new album, Maggot Mass.
+It was released on October 4, 2024.